s0ulm4n/captain-sonar/README.md

 ~~13) Implement mine and torpedo ability activation.~~

-14) Add a DEV MODE only component that allows you to select which role to play as
+~~14) Add a DEV MODE only component that allows you to select which role to play as.~~

+15) UI redesign: grid component

 Tech debt: